Skip to content

 9. Access Granted — successful login to the system.

-📌 Integration Requirements: To connect an information system to Encvoy ID, a user database and an authorization module supporting OpenID Connect or OAuth 2.0 are required.
+📌 Integration Requirements: To connect an information system to Trusted.ID Service, a user database and an authorization module supporting OpenID Connect or OAuth 2.0 are required.

 OpenID Connect Authorization Scheme#